ibm-watson-embedded-business-assistant/eba-example-agents/docs/lab/assets/Frontend.md

 Under any circumstances UI component **must not modify** data passed through `@props`.

+As a cautionary note, it is important to understand that the UI components of all agents are gathered and run in the same browser enviornment.
+Consequently, we encouraged developers to employ the appropiate namespacing for their components and to implement their assets strictly to visualize their own data.
+The rule here is that developers should respect other components and styles within the system so as to prevent any interference.

 ### Render Environment
 The following packages are available out of the box for front-end assets and can be used within your front end asset codes.